The Nest

 Online mortgage application on the screen.
 Property loan.
 Business and financial concept

 However, the property’s sale price must be lower than its appraised value to ensure zero down payment.
-The VA will pay the down payment if the form of reimbursement to the lender when the property has is foreclosed, which is in agreement via the ‘V.A. home loan guaranty.’
+The VA will pay the down payment if the form of reimbursement to the lender when the property is foreclosed, which is in agreement via the ‘V.A. home loan guaranty.’

 In addition, you must be eligible to avail yourself of a V.A. loan.
 It would help if you were a reserve, member of the National Guard, active-duty service member, veteran, or the surviving spouse of a veteran.
 Then, secure a Certificate of Eligibility (COE) and other requirements to avail of this loan.

-1. U.S. Department of Agriculture (USDA) Loans
+2. U.S. Department of Agriculture (USDA) Loans

 Another loan that doesn’t have down payment requirements is the USDA loan.
 However, this requires a minimum of 620 credit scores, similar to the conventional loan program requirements.
 You can, however, use this loan only if you’re buying in a suitable location that’s not a densely-populated city.
 Think of the suburbs and small towns.